-ORAU named winner of 2017 EPEAT Purchaser Award
+ORAU named four-star winner of 2018 EPEAT Purchaser Award

-Program honors excellence in procurement of green computers and other electronics
+Green Electronics Council honors excellence in procurement of green computers, cell phones and other electronics

 The Green Electronics Council works with manufacturers, governments, trade associations and environmental advocacy groups to evaluate and endorse environmentally responsible products.
 The EPEAT tool provides companies with a simplified way to purchase environmentally trustworthy electronics and to quantify their energy consumption reduction.

-In 2016, by purchasing EPEAT-registered products over conventional electronics, ORAU reduced its electricity use by 181,120 kilowatt hours or enough energy to power 14 U.S. homes for a year, and reduced its greenhouse gas emissions by more than 32.5 metric tons, the equivalent of taking 23 average U.S. passenger cars off the road for a year.
+In 2017, by purchasing EPEAT-registered products versus conventional electronics, ORAU reduced its electricity use by 160,770 kilowatt hours or enough energy to power 13 U.S. homes for a year, and reduced its greenhouse gas emissions by 27 metric tons, the equivalent of taking 20 average U.S. passenger cars off the road for a year.

-The combined environmental benefit of this year’s 37 EPEAT Sustainable Purchasing Award winners includes greenhouse gas reductions equivalent to removing more than 40,000 passenger cars from the road for a year; a reduction of nearly 769 metric tons of hazardous waste; solid waste savings equivalent to that produced by 2,078 average U.S. households each year; a reduction in energy usage by 327.5 million kilowatt hours; and avoidance of 513.8 metric tons of water pollution emissions.
+When combined, the 53 EPEAT Purchaser Award winners for 2018 realized cost savings of more than $82.5 million across the lifetime of their purchased products.
+Along with significant cost savings, the 53 EPEAT Purchaser Award winners also recognized considerable environmental benefits from their purchasing decisions, including combined greenhouse gas reductions equivalent to removing more than 94,000 passenger cars from the road for a year, a reduction of nearly 2,000 metric tons of hazardous waste, solid waste savings equivalent to that produced by more than 4,500 average U.S. households each year, a reduction in energy usage by 798 million kilowatts and avoidance of nearly 1,400 metric tons of water pollutant emissions.
 To learn more about the Green Electronics Council’s EPEAT program, visit www.epeat.net.

 ORAU provides innovative scientific and technical solutions to advance national priorities in science, education, security and health.
 Through specialized teams of experts, unique laboratory capabilities and access to a consortium of more than 100 major Ph.D.-granting institutions, ORAU works with federal, state, local and commercial customers to advance national priorities and serve the public interest.
 A 501(c)(3) nonprofit corporation and federal contractor, ORAU manages the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy (DOE).